 Clearly, the world must support African leaders as they work to improve this dire situation.

-When I went off to college to The University of Texas at Austin in the 1970s, I was fortunate to study African literature with Dr. Bernth Lindfors.
+When I first went off to college to The University of Texas at Austin in the 1970s, I was fortunate to study African literature with Dr. Bernth Lindfors.
 You might enjoy reading about Dr. Lindfors in this outstanding online journal, “Life and Letters: The One And Only Bernth Lindfors” (page 6).

 When reading African literature, I was inspired by its grace and wisdom.
 As Nigerian writer Chinua Achebe said,